Memantine: Glutamatergic

 A dysfunction of glutamatergic neurotransmission, manifested as neuronal excitotoxicity, is hypothesized to be involved in the etiology of Alzheimer's disease.
 Targeting the glutamatergic system, specifically ionotropic glutamate NMDA receptors, offers a novel approach to treatment in view of the limited efficacy of existing drugs targeting the cholinergic system.

 Memantine is a low-affinity voltage-dependent uncompetitive antagonist at glutamatergic NMDA receptors with an IC50 binding affinity of ~500-1,000 nM (0.5-1 μM), but displays higher potency at extrasynaptic NMDA receptors (~22 nM).

 Magnesium (Mg^{2}+), the natural NMDA channel blocker, has an apparent dissociation constant (Ka/Ki) of roughly 2-3 mM (2,000,000-3,000,000 nM), making memantine ~1000x stronger at NMDA than Mg2+.
 By binding to the NMDA receptor with a higher affinity than Mg^{2+}, memantine is able to inhibit the prolonged influx of Ca^{2+} ions, particularly from extrasynaptic receptors, which forms the basis of neuronal excitotoxicity.
-The low affinity, uncompetitive nature, and rapid off-rate kinetics of memantine at the level of the NMDA receptor channel, however, preserves the function of the receptor at synapses, as it can still be activated by physiological release of glutamate following depolarization of the postsynaptic neuron.
+The low affinity, uncompetitive nature, and rapid off-rate kinetics of memantine at the level of the NMDA receptor channel, however, preserve the function of the receptor at synapses, as it can still be activated by physiological release of glutamate following depolarization of the postsynaptic neuron.
 The interaction of memantine with NMDA receptors plays a major role in the symptomatic improvement that the drug produces in Alzheimer's disease.
-However, there is no evidence as yet that the ability of memantine to protect against extrasynaptic NMDA receptor-mediated excitotoxicity has a disease-modifying effect in Alzheimer's disease, although this has been suggested in animal models.
+However, there is no evidence yet that memantine's ability to protect against extrasynaptic NMDA receptor-mediated excitotoxicity has a disease-modifying effect in Alzheimer's disease, although this has been suggested in animal models.